 Are Detox and Rehab Different?

 Like any good plan, a plan for your recovery should be thorough and complete.
 Detox is simply the process of getting the rest of the drugs and toxins out of the body and should not be confused with substance abuse treatment although it is a great start on the path to lasting recovery.
 The work shouldn’t end there though.
 It is important to not only heal the body but to do some work on the mind as well.
 The physical addiction to the substance is only half the problem.
 For lasting recovery an addict must get to the underlying causes of their drug use and retrain the pathways in their brain to automatically resort to better coping mechanisms when life gets hard.
 After inpatient rehab it is important to have an aftercare plane made up so that recovery doesn’t end there.
 When someone has been using drug or alcohol for an extended length of time then a few weeks in rehab isn’t going to be sufficient.
 They need a supportive and safe environment where they can continue working on their program while they re-enter the real world with real temptation.
 We can help you with all of this.
-Call us now at (888) 330-9964 to speak to a recovery professional and make a plan.
+If you are in the VA area, call us now at (804) 336-3087 to speak to a recovery professional and make a plan.